How do I change the Java Virtual Machine (JVM) that MATLAB is using for Linux?

 MathWorks Support Team

-By default, MATLAB ships with the Oracle® version 8 JVM™.
-However, you can change it to use an OpenJDK JVM.
-MATLAB supports OpenJDK Java 8 for releases R2020a and later.
-Since R2023a, MATLAB also supports OpenJDK Java 11.
+By default, Linuxversions of MATLAB ship with the Oracle® version 8 Java Virtual Machine™ (JVM).
+However, you have the option to attempt to use other JVMs.
+MATLAB supports OpenJDK Java 8 for releases R2020a and later and since R2023a, MATLAB also supports OpenJDK Java 11.
 More details about what specific applications are supported for the most recent MATLAB release are listed on the following page:

-If you choose to change the JVM software version used by MATLAB, you must:
+If you choose to change the JVM software version used by MATLAB, follow the instructions below based on the release of MATLAB you are using.

 On csh or tcsh shells, use the "setenv" command to set the MATLAB_JAVA environment variable.
 For example: